AstrisCantCode/InvivoConvert/README.md

  python convert.py {location of your .inv file} Partial
  ```
  5. Done!
- The TIFF images are in the same folder as the python script.
+ The TIFF images are in a folder of the same name as the file you converted, and in the same directory.

 If you ran into any issues with this script, feel free to try and fix them yourself.
 I don't plan to maintain this repo.
 I just made it to solve a problem I faced where the Bostwickenator/InvivoExtractor repo wasn't extracting all the images from my file, possibly due to an update in the file format.
 It says it's a version 2 INV file in the metadata.
 The code is loosely based on that repo, I just had ChatGPT refactor the original to python and used that as a starting point.